billcprice3/Magpie/readme.md

   ```
   python3 -m pip install Pillow yaml
   ```
-  Note: `os` and `random` are part of the standard library, so you don't need to install them separately.

 #### 3. Unzip the Script Files
 - Navigate to the location of the downloaded ZIP file.